 - A locker room

-Thank you to all MPCS friends, families, grandparents, staff, alumni, and students for attending the "imagine..." kick-off event.
+Thank you to all MPCS friends, families, grandparents, staff, alumni, and students who attended the "imagine..." event to kick-off the final public phase of the campaign.
 We hope you were inspired by the plans presented by the Murray Innovation Center architect Danish Kurani, as well as by the stories from our students, teachers, and campaign leadership.
-If you missed it, click below to watch the video recapping the event experience.
+If you missed it, click to watch the video recapping the event experience.

 View the VIRTUAL REALITY experience here!
 Just click the link below on your phone and place in your VR goggles (a.k.a. your event invitation).
 Be sure to toggle the goggle picture button to go into VR mode, and tap the arrows left/right to see a second conceptual space inside the Murray Innovation Center.